chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 Although the official stockfish documentation is very good at helping people to set up Stockfish with most GUI software, there is a way to play directly by running commands from a terminal or command prompt.

-After downloading and installing the engine by whatever means you used, just type "stockfish" at the command line or adjust the name to whatever your executable is named
+After downloading and installing the engine by whatever means you used, just type "stockfish" at the command line or adjust the name to whatever your executable is named.
 You will probably see a message similar to "Stockfish 17 by the Stockfish developers (see AUTHORS file)".

 Simply type `d` and press enter.
 You will probably get something like this: